SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Shadowy Dodge

-Whenever a creature makes an attack roll against you and doesn't have advantage on the roll, you can use your reaction to impose disadvantage on it.
+Whenever a creature is about to hit you with an attack, you can use your reaction to make the creature reroll the attack with disadvantage.